akifune1/amsirs/README.md

-# amsirs
+# AMSIRS — Campus Integrated System

-Attendance Monitoring, Student Incident Reporting, Student Support (AMSIRS)
+**Attendance Monitoring, Student Incident Reporting, and Student Support**

-# 🛡️ Campus Integrated System (CIS)

 > *"Security is the result of architectural intent, not a happy accident."*